shy221/cse216teamname/backend/README.md

     StructuredResponseTest.java:
         check the response format

+Google OAuth work flow (phase3):
+    1. Frontend/android sends an authenticate code to backend /callback
+    2. Backend use the authenticate code to exchange for an access token
+    3. Backend access user email using the access token

 what next phase might work on:
     the datatype name in DataRow, SimpleRequest, StructuredResponse need to be checked.